puckawayjeff/pi-monitor/README.md

 The `fonts` section defines the font styles used by the widgets.
 You can define multiple fonts and refer to them by name (e.g., `large`, `medium`) in your widget configurations.

 The `path` property should be the filename of a `.ttf` or `.otf` font file.
 All custom font files should be placed in the `assets/fonts/` directory.

+### **Screens**

+The `screens` section is a list of all the pages you can swipe through on the display.
+Each item in the list is a screen with its own `title` and a list of `widgets` that define its content.

+- `title`: The text displayed in the top title bar.
+- `widgets`: A list of dictionary objects, where each object defines a widget to be displayed on that screen.
+See the **Widget Types** section below for details on how to configure widgets.

 ### **Available Data Sources**